 Day 1 - Departure to Seattle

-Today we begin with a visit to the Washington State University Discovery Garden in Mount Vernon, Washington.
-We meet our Master Gardener guide for the day and explore some of the 30 demonstration gardens there.
-We continue to Tulip Town, where we will tour their blooming tulip fields, see the original historical equipment from the earliest days of the tulip industry, and get a close-up view of their famous planted tulip rainbow!
-Tulip Town has the only indoor flower and garden show (in case of rain.)
-After lunch at the Farmhouse Restaurant, we visit RoozenGaarde, the largest flower bulb grower in North America, to see their flower fields, art, display garden, 25 acres of tulips, 22 acres of daffodils, authentic windmill and, of course, gift shop!
-We finish our day at the Kiwanis Salmon BBQ in Mt Vernon.
-(B,L,D)
+Tulips!
+We begin with a visit to the Washington State University Discovery Garden in Mount Vernon, Washington.
+Master Gardeners will help us explore some of the 30 demonstration gardens there and be our guides for the day.
+We continue to RoozenGaarde, the largest flower bulb grower in North America.
+They feature over 1000 acres of flowers and bulbs, 16 acres of greenhouses, a show garden, an authentic windmill and, of course, a gift shop!
+After lunch at the Skagit River Brewery, we experience Tulip Town, where we will tour their blooming tulip fields, see the original historical equipment from the earliest days of the tulip industry, and get a close-up view of their famous planted tulip rainbow!
+Tulip Town has the only indoor flower and gardenshow (in case of rain.).

-Day 3 – Anacortes, La Conner & Boeing Factory Tour
+Day 3 – Deception State Park, Anacortes, & Boeing Museum Tour

-This morning we board classic ferry boats and sail across Elliott Bay to Bainbridge Island, with its incredible landscapes, where we disembark and drive to Bloedel Reserve, a 150-acre public garden and forest preserve.
+Board ferry boats and sail across Elliott Bay to Bainbridge Island, where we tour Bloedel Reserve, a 150-acre public garden and forest preserve.
 We’ll walk forested paths to the largest public moss garden in the U.S., the Reflection Pool, the Japanese Garden and the Bird Marsh and Meadows.
-Following free time for lunch in Poulsbo on the island, we visit the Naval Undersea Museum, which explores the US Navy’s undersea history, covering everything from ships to submarines, weaponry to search and rescue and technology to the ocean environment!
-We ferry back to Seattle and our hotel, where we will have a quiet evening to prepare for our trip home tomorrow.
-(B)
+After the seaside town of Poulsbo, we visit the Naval Undersea Museum, which explores the US Navy’s undersea history.

 Day 6 - Travel Home

-This morning we depart SeaTac Airport for our direct flight back to home, bringing memories of green vistas, visions of tulips and dancing waters in our heads.
-(B)
+This morning we depart SeaTac Airport for our direct flight back to home, bringing memories of green vistas, visions of tulips and dancing waters in our head.

 ***If you would like to join this tour and are not traveling to/from Tucson, please contact us for special pricing.